 25% chance to be unaffected and not a carrier

-Some cases of Bardet-Biedl syndrome appear to require the presence of at least three mutations for the symptoms to show (phenotype), which is known as triallelic inheritance, in which mutations in more than one gene are involved in a condition.
-In these cases, in addition to inheriting a single mutation of the same gene from each parent, like in a recessive trait, a child also needs at least one more mutation of another gene to have the syndrome.
+Some cases of Bardet-Biedl syndrome (fewer than 10%) appear to require the presence of at least three mutations for a person do have features of the condition.
+This is known as triallelic inheritance.
+In these cases, in addition to inheriting a mutation in the same gene from each parent, a child also needs to have at least one more mutation in another gene to be affected.

 Last updated: 7/18/2016

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please